zqmillet/Qiqi.Reference/Qiqi.Reference/BibTeX/README.md

 This namespace provides three classes `DataBase`, `Literature` and `ErrorMessage`.

 ## Analysis of BibTeX Format
 There are two sorts of formats of BibTeX.

-	int i;
-	int a;
+The values of properties are marked with `{` and `}`, which is shown as following code.

+	@Article{BibTeXKey,
+		Author = {Author1, Author2 and Author3},
+		Title  = {This is the title of literature},
+		Year   = {2015}
+	}

+The values of properties are marked with `"`, which is shown as following code.

+	@Article{BibTeXKey,
+		Author = "Author1, Author2 and Author3",
+		Title  = "This is the title of literature",
+		Year   = "2015"
+	}

 ## DataBase